 Set a reminder to revisit:

-Consider using a checklist or shared document to keep everyone in sync.
+Consider using a checklist or shared document to keep everyone on the same page.

-Creating a backup care plan isn’t just about preparing for the worst - it’s about ensuring your loved one is supported no matter what life throws your way.
+Creating a backup care plan is about ensuring your loved one is supported no matter what life throws your way.
 With a clear, compassionate plan in place, you can step away when needed, knowing there’s a safety net ready.

-Whether you’re caring for someone living with dementia, recovering from surgery, or simply aging at home, backup care brings calm to chaos - and gives everyone more peace of mind.
+Whether you’re caring for someone living with dementia, recovering from surgery, or living independently at home, a backup care plan gives everyone more peace of mind.

 Start today.
 Print the plan.
 Make the calls.
 Add the folder.
 Because when it comes to caregiving, being prepared is one of the kindest things you can do.